cran/f1dataR/README.md

 ## Loaded Data

-The package also includes a static data frame for all current drivers and their respective constructors.
+The package also includes a static data frame for all current Constructors.
 Complete with team colors, and links to team logos.

 ``` r
 constructor_data %>% colnames()